brunodev85/winlator/README.md

 - Try running the games using the shortcut on the Winlator home screen, there you can define individual settings for each game.
 - To display low resolution games correctly, try to enabling the `Force Fullscreen` option in the shortcut settings.
 - To improve stability in games that uses Unity Engine, try changing the Box64 preset to `Stability` or in the shortcut settings add the exec argument `-force-gfx-direct`.
+- If you are experiencing audio crackling, try increasing the average latency in your audio settings.
+Old games like Unreal Gold resolve audio issues by increasing this value to 90ms.

 # Credits and Third-party apps